hacktifytechnologies/Red-Range1/STORYLINE.md

 ### Phase 4 — Deep Access: Signal Processor Exploitation
 The signal processing cluster exposes a REST API used by automated collection pipelines to submit raw signal data for processing.
-The API accepts binary serialized payloads for performance reasons — and deserializes them with Python's `pickle` module without validation.
+The API accepts binary serialized payloads for performance reasons — and deserializes them without validation.
 The API token from Phase 3 unlocks the processing endpoint.
-Craft a malicious pickle payload and achieve RCE.
+Craft a malicious payload and achieve RCE.
 Extract the archive access credentials from the processor configuration.

 ### Phase 5 — Final Objective: Archive Breach
 The classified signal archive is the final target.
 SSH in as the archivist account obtained from Phase 4.
-Discover that the archive server hosts NFS exports for automated backup jobs.
-The NFS configuration uses `no_root_squash` — meaning a client mounting the share as root retains root privileges on the server's filesystem.
+Discover that the archive server hosts exports for automated backup jobs.
+The NFS configuration uses a client mounting the share as root retains root privileges on the server's filesystem.
-Mount the share, plant a SUID shell, and read the classified intercept log.

 ---